-Once the thesis has been approved by all members of the committee, a one-hour public defense is scheduled by the Coordinator of Graduate Studies in English.
+Once the thesis has been approved by all members of the committee, a defense is scheduled by the Coordinator of Graduate Studies in English.
 Upon the student's satisfactory response to questions from committee members about the content and form of the thesis, examination approval sheets are signed, and, assuming that all other requirements have been fulfilled, the student is certified for graduation.
+The defense may be held onsite, for local students, or via Skype or some similar service, for students who cannot come to campus.